-Many schools recognize that teaching tolerance is a critical component of 21st century education, necessary for the dignity, preservation and success of the diverse communities—family, school, workplace, municipality—that compose our country and the world.
+Many schools recognize that teaching tolerance is a critical component of 21st century education, necessary for the dignity, preservation and success of the diverse communities—family, school, workplace, the municipality—that compose our country and the world.
 However, despite the dire need for tolerance education in these increasingly divisive times, resources for teaching tolerance—and access to those resources—are limited, creating the urgency for a service that brings tolerance education to masses of youth.

 To respond to both the need and demand for our free service, the Tour for Tolerance will feature a dynamic outreach campaign that promotes our resource to all schools and youth venues within range of our buses.

 Buses are staffed by a driver and a Tour Manager, who leads the students through the Tour experience.
 The teacher whose class is visiting the bus will also accompany the students, and receive pre- and post-visit materials along with technical assistance to maximize the impact of the Tour.